 Now, more than ever, it is important that we take in what it is that life means to us.
 It is important that we cherish and truly enjoy every moment this life allows us.
 What it really means isn’t what we are told, neither is what is forced in our face on a daily basis.
 It’s what our heart calls for, it’s what stands between us and that good ol feelin.
 The most amazing thing about that feelin is that it is pretty easy and simple to identify.
 It carries no weight, anxiety, nor does it cause any fear as it sets us free, creating a space of peace that no one can take from us without our permission.

-What it really means to be alive should become what life has become for us.
+What it really means to be alive should become a major concern to us.
 Our meaning, our reason for being should always be clearly defined simply by the way we live our lives.
 Our every breath, from the moment we wake up in the morning to the moment we rest our head at night, should embody what it really means for us to live in this world…despite its conditions.
 Because when it’s all said and done…life means nothing…if we don’t define it.